Duncan Garage Cafe Building Downtown Duncan Coffee Shop

 There's a lot of history packed into these bricks!

-Before it was home to warm bread, good coffee, and neighbourhood conversation, this building had another kind of energy: the hum of engines, the smell of grease, and the whirr of an air-powered lift (invented in-house, no less).
+Before it was home to warm bread, good coffee, and neighbourhood conversation, this building had another kind of energy — the hum of engines, the smell of grease, and the whirr of an air-powered lift (invented in-house, no less).

-The Duncan Garage Building first opened in 1913, right here at 330 Duncan Street.
-It was built by Norman Corfield, one of seven sons from a local dairy farming family who helped shape the early Cowichan Valley.
+The Duncan Garage first opened in 1913, right here at 330 Duncan Street.
+It was built by Norman Corfield — one of seven sons from a local dairy farming family who helped shape the early Cowichan Valley.
 In 1911, at just 24 years old, Norman became the first person to drive a car over the Malahat — a route previously only travelled by horse.
 That same bold spirit drove the creation of what would become one of the most complete garages on Vancouver Island.

 By the 1950s, the Duncan Garage had grown into one of the largest automotive operations on Vancouver Island, with locations from Victoria to Campbell River.
 But by the early ‘80s, the gas crunch and economic shifts took their toll.
-The Garage closed its doors in 1983, leaving behind a legacy that still lives in the bones of this building.
+The garage closed its doors in 1983 — leaving behind a legacy that still lives in the bones of this building.
+The space changed hands and purposes for a while — from windows to art studios — until a new kind of fuel started flowing through the space: coffee, conversation, and community.

 More than a century since the first bricks were laid, the Duncan Garage is still a place where people gather, create, and connect.
 The tools have changed, but the heart of the place is the same.